Robert Latou Dickinson: Personal life

-Dickenson married Sarah Kidder Truslow, who worked with many New York City human services organizations, including the Young Women's Christian Association and the Traveler's Aid Society.
-They had three daughters, of whom one died in infancy.
+Dickinson married Sarah Kidder Truslow, who worked with many New York City human services organizations, including the Young Women's Christian Association and the Travelers Aid Society of New York.
+She died in 1938.
+They had three daughters, one of whom died in infancy.
+One of his daughters married educator George Brown Barbour.

 Throughout his life Dickinson fascinated family and friends with his sketching; some sketches, including those for the Washington Walk Book, are at the Library of Congress.
-Thousands of Dickinson sketches are of places, trees, vistas, figures, and boats, notably in parks, on mountain trails, at Squam Lake in New Hampshire, and in China.
+In addition to numerous published medical drawings, he made thousands of sketches of places, trees, vistas, figures, and boats, notably in parks, on mountain trails, at Squam Lake in New Hampshire, and in China.
 One of Dickinson's folios was full of colored sketches of gaily painted Chinese junks.
-Many sketches became frontispieces and cards.
+Many sketches were converted into frontispieces and cards.

-Dickinson and his wife and family walked and hiked, sailed and canoed all over the world, in China, in Europe, in Washington, DC (where he was briefly Acting Surgeon General) on Squam Lake in New Hampshire, and in New York.
-He illustrated many editions of the New York Walk Book and published Palisades Interstate Park, written and illustrated by him in 1921 for the American Geographical Society of New York.
 Dickinson was, all his life, a vigorous outdoorsman.
 He enjoyed swimming and diving, doing backflips at Squam Lake well into his eighties.
 He also worked for many hours a week, improving hiking trails at Squam and helping friends and family with outdoor projects.

+Dickinson and his wife and family walked and hiked, sailed and canoed all over the world, in China, in Europe, in Washington DC (where he was briefly Acting Surgeon General), on Squam Lake, and in New York City.
+He illustrated many editions of the New York Walk Book and published Palisades Interstate Park, written and illustrated by him in 1921 for the American Geographical Society of New York.

-A man of deep Christian faith, he was associated with Holy Trinity Church in Brooklyn for more than fifty years, before he moved to Manhattan.
-Robert Dickinson died on November 29, 1950, at the home of his daughter in Amherst, Massachusetts.
-Until the day he died he was revising sketches for a new edition of The New York Walk Book.
+A man of deep Episcopalian faith, he was associated with the Church of the Holy Trinity in Brooklyn for more than fifty years, before he moved to Manhattan.
+He lived on East 50th Street in Manhattan.
+Dickinson died on November 29, 1950, at the home of his daughter in Amherst, Massachusetts.
+He was cremated.
+Prior to his death, he was worked on a book called The Marriage Counselor.
+On the day he died, he was revising sketches for a new edition of The New York Walk Book.